Weak compactness criteria in $L_1$ space in terms of Orlicz function: Introduction

 The concept of uniform integrability can be easily generalized to any Banach lattice $X$ of measurable functions over a measure space $(\Omega, \Sigma, \nu)$.
-We shall say that a set $K \subset X$ has equi-absolutely continuous norms in $X$ if (see, for example, \cite{As})
+We shall say that a set $K \subset X$ has equi-absolutely continuous norms in $X$ if (see, e.g. \cite{As})

-The study of weak compactness criteria in Orlicz spaces was of interest to W. Orlicz himself, who proved that each Orlicz space $L_G = L_G (0, 1)$ such that
+As for the condition \eqref{iii}, the study of weak compactness in Orlicz spaces ($L_1$ itself is an example of an Orlicz space) was of interest to W. Orlicz himself, who proved that each Orlicz space $L_G = L_G (0, 1)$ such that

-where $G^*$ is the complementary (see \cite[Chapter 1, formula (2.9)]{KR}) function to $G$, satisfies Dunford-Pettis criterion of weak compactness \cite[assertion 1.5]{Orlicz} (see also \cite{Alex}), that is, every relatively weakly compact subset of $L_G$ has equi-absolutely continuous norms in $L_G$.
+where $G^*$ is the complementary (see \cite[Chapter 1, formula (2.9)]{KR}) function to an Orlicz function $G$ (see Definition \ref{O}), satisfies Dunford-Pettis criterion of weak compactness \cite[assertion 1.5]{Orlicz} (see also \cite{Alex}), that is, every relatively weakly compact subset of $L_G$ has equi-absolutely continuous norms in $L_G$.